asbjornh/use-spring-effect/README.md

 npm install use-spring-effect
 ```

 Spring dynamics are a great alternative to the traditional duration/easing model of web animation.
 There are lots of good alternatives out there, like `react-motion`, `react-spring` or `animated`.
-What most of these have in common is that they rely on React state.
+Most of these, however, rely on React state.
+Running animations through state in React can sometimes come at a significant performance cost, as React attempts to evaluate a huge subtree 60 times per second.

-Running animations through state in React can sometimes come at a significant performance cost, as React attempts to evaluate a huge subtree 60 times per second. `use-spring-effect` attempts to solve this problem by exposing the spring as a side effect rather than through state.
+`use-spring-effect` attempts to solve this problem by exposing a spring as a side effect rather than through state.
 If this makes you uncomfortable there is also a stateful `use-spring` included.

 ## TDLR usage